This is the final resting place of unprepared souls; their bleached bones perfectly preserved by the hot sun.

 Let’s get started.

-Before leaving, you should inform someone you fully trust where you are going.
+Before leaving, you should inform someone you trust where you are going.
 This practice should be done anytime you’re heading out in the wild.
 It’s a sound survival tip.
 It’s not expensive, and it only takes a few minutes of your time.

 Set aside 10 to 15 minutes and speak with a close friend or a family member in person or over the phone.
-Have them write down where exactly it is you’re going, and when you’re expected to be back.
+Have them write down where exactly you’re going, and when you’re expected to be back.
 Resist the urge to change itineraries and stay on your planned route.

 You can use the following vehicle equipment under a survival situation: